PennLINC/aslprep/docs/workflows.rst

 Finally, spatial normalization to standard spaces is performed using ANTs' ``antsRegistration`` in a multiscale, mutual-information based, nonlinear registration scheme.
-See :ref:`spaces` for more information on how standard and nonstandard spaces can be set to resample the preprocessed data onto the final output spaces.
+See :doc:`spaces` for more information on how standard and nonstandard spaces can be set to resample the preprocessed data onto the final output spaces.